 A favorite among kids, the Orlando CityPASS offers full access to all rides, shows, and attractions.
 One to two-day tickets are available and offer access to Legoland Florida Park, Legoland Water Park, or both.
 As of 2021, buyers can save as much as $41.99 per person on admission fees with Orlando CityPASS.

-SeaWorld admission is sold on a per-park basis, with options for visiting one park with a one-day validity, or two to three parks in 14 days.
+SeaWorld admission is sold per park, with options for visiting one park with a one-day validity or two to three parks in 14 days.
 The Orlando CityPASS offers access to SeaWorld Orlando, Aquatica, Busch Gardens Tampa Bay, or Adventure Island.
-As of 2021, buyers can save as much as $60.99 on a 3-Park Ticket.
+Buyers can save as much as $60.99 on a 3-Park Ticket.

 Universal Orlando Resort

-These promo tickets are dated so visits are allowed only on the dates you select.
-As of 2021, you can save as much as $41.99 on a 3-Park 4-Day Base Promo Ticket to the three mentioned theme parks.
+These promo tickets are dated, so visits are allowed only on the dates you select.
+As of 2021, you can save $41.99 on a 3-Park 4-Day Base Promo Ticket to the three mentioned theme parks.